 - Join our Private Medical Insurance group, which offers a £100 voucher and 50% off gym membership with health insurance from a AXA PPP.

 - The Cheapest and Best health insurance policies

 - International Students

-Most health insurance plans offer a multitude of optional extras, such as dental and optical care, psychiatric treatment, and increased hospital lists.
+Most health insurance plans in the UK offer a multitude of optional extras, such as dental and optical care, psychiatric treatment, and increased hospital lists.
 While these are valuable additions to a private medical insurance policy, they will inevitably increase the price, sometimes quite a lot.

 So if your priority is keeping costs down, think carefully about which optional extras you really need, and which you can afford to leave out.
 For example, it makes sense to pay less if you aren't too bothered about physiotherapy or alternative medicine.

 It's also important to consider what treatment you are happy to rely on the NHS for and what you definitely want covered by private health insurance.
 For example, you may be fine using the NHS for things like outpatient care and dentist's appointments, but know that waiting lists for mental health issues are very long - this would be covered under a psychiatric care option.